dish1407/Home-Credit-Disha/README.md

 We tried various models that gave us varied results.
 I started out with a random tree forest model taking the historical data which had information including the demographics of the borrower.
 The few things that the Random Forest Model did was accuracy and robustness.
 After that, we moved on to other types of models including the Logistic Regression Model, LGBM Classifier Model, and XGB Classifier Model.
 Among all those models the model that gave the most promising results for the data that we used was the XG Boost Classifies Model.
 It gave us a high degree of accuracy and was a model that is faster to train as well.
 The borrower's income, work situation, and debt-to-income ratio were among the variables the model was able to pinpoint as being the most reliable indicators of default.
+The top predcitors for the XGB Model are:
+1. External Source
+2. Age
+3. Loan Terms
+4. Loan Purpose
+5. Employement

 My particular contribution to the project included exploratory data analysis followed by data cleaning.
 Then I developed a Random Forest Model which gave us an idea to move forward and try other models to get better results.
 I also collated different notebooks into one single one and wrote the content to explain what we have been doing so far.
 Error resolution or removal of inconsistencies was also one of the key contributions I made as a team member.